23twoothreee/RandomCreation/README.md

 ### Login (Sign in) Page
 - There is currently 1 dummy data you can use to login and go to the profile page.
 - Username: `admin` Password: `password`
-- This is just to test porting you to the next page.
+- This is just to test porting you to the Profile Page.

 ### Sign up (Registration) page
 - You can register yourself as a user, BUT its just a simulation, it doesnt really save (store) your data.
 - Please use Username: `admin` Password: `password` to login hehe.

 ### Profile page (WIP)
-- Does really have much to offer yet.
+- Should show my name, profession, and a bit of data about me.